As expected earlier today Microsoft and Adobe released their scheduled monthly security updates.

 If you use any of the above software, please install the appropriate updates as soon as possible.
 Steps for installing updates for Windows are provided on the “Protecting Your PC” page.

-While there may only be 3 Microsoft bulletins this month, I will prioritise the order of updates for you below:
+For the Microsoft updates this month, I will prioritize the order of installation for you below:

-As always, I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.
+As is my standard practice, I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.